Secret Files

 Supported File Types

-Any non-executable file up to 25 MB.
+Any file up to 25 MB.
 Common examples:

 | File Type | Examples |